Nonlinear phase synchronization and the role of spacing in shell models: Shell model as a dynamical system: equations for phases and amplitudes

 Using $a=\left(1+g\right)$ and $c=-\left(1+g^{-1}\right)$ and the power law solution $\left|\chi_{n}\right|\propto k_{n}^{-1}$ , we get

 which is maximized for $\varphi_{n}=\varphi_{n+1}=\pi/2$.
-This means that the Kolmogorov cascade with a power law spectrum and a constant energy flux is maximized if the triads are in phase at $\varphi=\pi/2$.
-Note that since $c$ is negative, the choice $\varphi_{n}=\pi/2$ maximizes the flux regardless of the choice of $\left|\chi_{n}\right|$ as well.
+This means that the Kolmogorov cascade with the correspondingly power law spectrum and a constant energy flux is maximized if the triads are aligned at $\varphi_{n}=\varphi_{n+1}=\pi/2$.
+Note that since $c$ is negative, this choice maximizes the forward flux regardless of the choice of $\left|\chi_{n}\right|$ as well.
 This allows the system to deviate locally from the Kolmogorov solution.
-Similarly an inverse cascade is implied if $\varphi_{n}=\varphi_{n+1}=-\pi/2$ etc. regardless of the choice of the power law.
+Similarly an inverse cascade is implied if $\varphi_{n}=\varphi_{n+1}=-\pi/2$ regardless of the choice of the power law.

-This means that the particular arrangement of the nonlinear dynamics of the consecutive triads is important in determining both the direction and magnitude of energy transfer through the ``boundary'' between two triads.
-In the following, we try to highlight this connection, considering different types of shell models and studying the role of triadic phases, and their distributions in the cascade process.
+This means that the particular arrangement of the nonlinear dynamics of the consecutive triads is important in determining both the direction and magnitude of energy transfer through the ``boundary'' between the two triads.
+In the following, we try to highlight this connection, considering different types of shell models and studying the role of triadic phases, and their statistical distributions in the cascade process.